-Tom Ford - Executive Director
+Tom Ford - Chief Executive Officer

 Tom’s diverse background spans the Atlantic seaboard where his research on sea turtles involved nesting beaches, aerial surveys and coastal dredging projects.
 As a commercial shell fisherman in Rhode Island, he developed his deep appreciation for the working landscapes that our coastal waters comprise.
 Tom and his family live in Santa Monica where they spend their free time surfing and exploring the beaches of Los Angeles County.

 Marcelo Villagomez completed his B.A. in International Political Economy at the University of California, Berkeley, and earned a Master’s degree from Harvard University’s Kennedy School of Government in Public Administration (MPA) with a focus in high performance management in the public and non-profit sectors.
 Marcelo has helped multiple non-profit organizations grow and have mission impact in the varied fields of childhood adoption and foster care, family and children’s health, community clinics, and immigrant and human rights.
 Marcelo has also been an international elections observer.
 As Chief Operating Officer, Marcelo is currently managing the administrative functions of the organization.
 His efforts include focusing on ongoing improvements in management and strengthening the organization’s financial and human capital to achieve mission critical long-term objectives.